KristaMorrison/tic_tac_toe/README.md

 The challenge was to create a functional tic-tac-toe game, where the users could play against each other, and the game would keep track of each user's wins.

 We chose to go with a pirate theme for our game, and carried that throughout.
-Be sure not to miss the Kraken gif which shows up with a stalemate, as well as the spinning dubloons added with each win.
+Be sure not to miss the Kraken gif which shows up with a stalemate, as well as the spinning dubloons added with each win!